 Because it’s so versatile, it can be a little harder to explain.
 So instead of trying to dive into every possible use (and robbing you of an opportunity to think up many of your own creative use cases), I decided I’d create one scenario to dive into to explore it with some short videos.
 The scenario I came up with is having a complex set of VMs with lots of interdependencies that I want to clone into an isolated environment for testing and/or troubleshooting, without any interruption or risk to the production VMs.

 Excited yet?
-Good—we've got six short videos that explore Tintri SyncVM, so whether you're an old hand at Tintri or a Tintri newcomer, you'll be able to clone, refresh and reconfigure with the best of them.
+Good—we’ve got six short videos that explore VMstore SyncVM, so whether you’re an old hand at VMstore or a newcomer, you’ll be able to clone, refresh and reconfigure with the best of them.

 I set out to create some short videos, but anyone who knows me knows I’m a long-winded, detail-oriented kinda guy.
 I wanted to balance having a video that goes into enough depth to offer useful content you can replicate on your own, but also give you something easily consumable in a short amount of time.
 My solution to this dilemma?
 Chop up a longer video into shorter pieces.
 If any one video doesn’t do it for you, stop and go find some funny kittens to amuse you.
 But if you like what you see, I highly recommend watching them all, in sequence.